-Emphasize the independence and freedom of wearing Pull-Ups to your Bear Cub: “I know you like to do things in your own time, so when you’re ready, these new Pull-Ups will help you to pull down your own pants when you need to go potty, and pull them up again when you’re finished.
+Emphasize the independence and freedom of wearing Pull-Ups to your free-spirited toddler: “I know you like to do things in your own time, so when you’re ready, these new Pull-Ups will help you to pull down your own pants when you need to go potty, and pull them up again when you’re finished.
 This way, you can go when you want to go.
 You won’t need to have me interrupt your playtime with a diaper change.”

 These times, you can say, “I know you want to get back to playing, so let’s put on your Pull-Ups quickly.
 Remember to feel for it to get cool, and let me know if you feel it, so we can change you and get you nice and dry.”